Dear Church, It’s time to stop playing defense

 3. Mobilize your young people to lead the way.

-Remember that Jesus chose primarily teenagers to be his followers.
-God used a teen named David to defeat a giant, a teen named Esther to save a nation and a teen named Mary to bring the Savior into the world.
+Remember that Jesus chose primarily teenagers to be His followers.
+God used a teen named David to defeat a giant, a teen named Esther to save a nation, and a teen named Mary to bring the Savior into the world.

 God doesn’t despise youth.
 He unleashes them.